 Cervicogenic headaches

 Dr. Rot graduated from Shenandoah University in 1993 with a Masters in Physical Therapy.
 He completed the Institute of Physical Therapy’s Manual Therapy Certification program in 1996.
-In 1997, he completed a one year Orthopaedic/Manual Physical Therapy Residency/Fellowship program at the University of St. Augustine under the mentorship of Dr. Stanley V. Paris and Dr. Catherine Patla.
+In 1997, he completed a one year Orthopaedic/Manual Physical Therapy Residency/Fellowship program at the University of St. Augustine for Health Sciences (USHAS) under the mentorship of Dr. Stanley V. Paris and Dr. Catherine Patla.
 He earned his Fellowship status from American Academy of Orthopaedic Manual Physical Therapist (AAOMPT) in 1999.
-Dr. Rot is a Board Certified Orthopaedic Specialist, ABPTS since 2000.
-Dr. Rot graduated from the University of St. Augustine for Health Sciences with a Doctor of Health Science degree in 2004 in the area of upper cervical spine functional biomechanics.
+Dr. Rot is a Board Certified Orthopaedic Specialist, American Board of Physical Therapy Specialties since 2000.
+Dr. Rot graduated from USAHS with a Doctor of Health Science in 2004 in the area of upper cervical spine functional biomechanics.

 Hobbies includes: Spending time with his wife Miranda and his 4 children – Kasey, Daniel, Ashley and Jessie.
 He loves the outdoors and all sports with waterskiing and Ultimate Frisbee being his favorites.